julian9925/notes/notes/OpenBmc.embedded.yocto.md

 	- For instance, you should have a BSP layer, a GUI layer, a distro configuration layer, middleware layer, or an application layer.
 	- Putting you entire build into one layer limits and complicates fureture customization and maintenance.

+	- Example:
+		- meta-yocto-bsp   -- BSP metadata
+		- meta-pocky			 -- Distro metadata

+	- Layers allow you to easily add entire set of meta data and/or replace sets with other sets.

+	- meta-pocky, is itself a layer applied on top of the QE-Core metadata layer.

+## Which layers are used by Pocky build system?

+  BBLAYERS varaible in `build/conf/bblayers.conf` file lists the layers Bitbake tries to find.

+  If bblayers.conf file is not present when you start the build, the OpenEmbedded build system will create a default bblayers.conf.sample when you source the oe-init-build-env script.

+- command to find out whick layers are present in the build system:
+	- go to pocky directory
+	- `source ./oe-init-build-env`
+	- `bitbake-layers show-layers`

+## Image

+An image is the top level receipe, it has a description, a license and inherits from the core-image class.

+It is used alongside the machine definition, machine describes the hardware used and its capabilities

+Image is archecture agnostic and defines how the root filesystem is built, with the packages to include and the configuration to apply.

+ - Command to check the list of available images:
+	 - `ls meta*/recipes*/images/*.bb`

+## Package

+- A package is a software component that can be installed on a system.
+Such as file with name `*.rpm` ,`*.ipk` or `*.deb`

+- A single recipe can produce multiple packages.
+All pacakges that a receipe generated are listed in the receipe varaiable.

+- Example:
+	- `dhcp_4.4.1.bb` - dhcp, dhcp-client, dhcp-dev, dhcp-doc, dhcp-server